-All about the Church of the company of Jesus of Cusco
+All about the Church of San Francisco

 The church of San Francisco is a Christian temple of the Franciscan order, which was established in Cusco during the colony.
 It was built between 1572 and 1652 (after the 1650 earthquake).
 The enclosure includes a convent that includes cloisters, rooms, gardens, squares and catacombs.
 His canvases that explain the origin and development of the Franciscan order are famous.
 One of the most famous are: 'Genealogy of the Franciscan Order', which is the third largest oil painting in the world.